 Fellows work under the guidance of research mentors, gaining a deep understanding of the research process -- and, at JPL, contributing to NASA missions and science.
 Fellows attend weekly workshops designed to help them translate their research experience into inquiry-based teaching strategies and a lesson plan that align well with Common Core State Standards and Next Generation Science Standards.
 At the end of their fellowship, participants will have the opportunity to share their experiences as part the program's Closing Conference.

-- Undergraduate, graduate and teaching-credential-seeking students attending a California State University, or Noyce Scholars from any U.S. university (must be at least 18 years old)
+- Currently enrolled undergraduate, graduate and teaching-credential-seeking students attending a California State University, or Noyce Scholars from any U.S. university.

 - First-time participants must be pre-service teachers, (i.e., future teachers who have not yet worked as paid, full-time teachers).
 Program alumni are encouraged to participate in up to three sessions, provided they have not been teaching for more than two years.

 - Open to U.S. citizens and legal permanent residents (LPRs).

 - Fellows must be available full time (40 hours per week) during the nine-week, summer fellowship term.